gonutz/command_line_programs/README.md

 first - Output the first N bytes of the input.
 Outputs all if no N is given or if the
         argument is not a number.

+line_index - Print the index of the first matching line in standard input.
+Prints -1
+             if the given line cannot be found on standard input.

 non_empty - Print only lines that are not empty.
             Lines containing spaces are not empty.